If your struggling with Narcissism Articles issues, please take our survey to see the severity

 They tend to be very political as they are the consummate political animals.
 They see the whole of life as a game with winners and losers – and that they are winners.
 They love to win and to crush opponents and critics as they are internally full of hidden rage and insecurities.

-They see ethics and morals as a sign of weakness and hold such value driven people in contempt.
+They see ethics and morals as a sign of weakness and hold such value-driven people in contempt.
 They are end-game driven and to them the journey is not important, only the result.
-Any cost is fine as long as others have to bear that cost on the way through to that goal and any power and status it may accrue comes to them only.
+Any cost is fine as long as others have to bear that cost on the way through to that goal and any power and status it may accrue come to them only.

 This is the essence of Lance Armstrong who has literally ridden to the top of his sport at a huge cost to the credibility of the sport, his colleagues, officials, and the integrity of the medical people around him who are believed to have executed the doping cover-up for his benefit.
 There has been no apology and there never will be.